itamaro2/Matala-2-/README.md

 * **Copilot Plain, Flexbox, & Bootstrap:** Generated using **GitHub Copilot** to explore how AI handles different CSS methodologies and framework integration.

 🚀 How to Run
-1. Clone or download the repository.
+Since this project is hosted on GitHub Pages, you can view the live demonstration directly without cloning the repository.
-2. Open `index.html` in any web browser.
+1.  **View the Live Demo:** Click the link at the top to this file to open the main index page.
-3. Click the links to view the different versions.
+2.  **Navigate:** Use the links on the index page to explore each of the four layout implementations.